 It is important to think outside of the box here, and to actively make calls to companies, organizations, organizers of local events etc. For most coaches, talking to a group of 10 people ends up yielding 1 client either directly or indirectly if done well.
 The response may not be immediate, but if you leave a lasting impression, people will remember you.
 Workshops are exposure.

-Actively connect to PTAs, the school of your children, trainers of a local sports club or gym, the local yacht club, hair dressers (frequently used as replacement psychologists), staff at the local newspaper (who may write an article about you), the co-workers of a person you know, etc.
+Actively connect to PTAs, the school of your children, trainers of a local sports club or gym, the local yacht club, hair dressers (frequently used as replacement psychologists), staff at the local newspaper (who may write an article about you), the co-workers of a person you know, etc. Carefully think of our niche market and what would be a good fit to get coaching clients this way.

 3. Offering a service or creating a synergy with local psychologists, body workers, health professionals, etc.